Here you will find a curated list of quality educational resources available online for free, to help you learn machine learning.

 Probability Primer & Information Theory Lectures

 The video lectures by mathematicalmonk assume a certain level of mathematical knowledge since they are intended for senior undergraduates or graduate students.
 Having said that, the topics are introduced at a gentle pace and are very well explained, so do give them a try.
 I would suggest starting off with the probability primer series and if you really want to study machine learning in detail you should also view the information theory series of lectures.

 By David J. C. MacKay

 Information theory, founded by Claude Shannon, is a fundamental theory underpinning many modern technologies amongst which data compression and machine learning.
 I think the best way to learn information theory is through this book by the late David MacKay.
-A series of 16 video lectures are also available here.
+If you want to watch lectures go to the Information Theory and Pattern Recognition course page where a series of 16 lectures is available.